-It’s dinner time.
+Let’s make Lemon Pepper Chicken with Orzo.
+Picture this: It’s dinner time.
 You’re at home and you need to eat.
 Your fridge is pretty empty, you’re sick of take out and you’ve been binge-watching the Food Network.
 That’s right: it is time for you to do some cooking.
 But it’s cold and rainy and you really don’t want to spend an hour going to the store, wandering the aisles, waiting in a line and buying stuff you don’t really need.
-The solution: check out a recipe, add the ingredients your grocery list and get it delivered.
+The solution: check out our quick recipe below, add the ingredients your grocery list and get it delivered.
 Easy peasy.

 This recipe is a nice combo of meat and veggies that even the most culinary-challenged among us can pull off.

 ¼ cup Olive Oil

 2 tsp Red Wine Vinegar

 1/2 tsp Salt